redfin/react-server/docs/page-api.md

 1. `getElements` is called, and the resulting ReactElements are rendered and written out to the document in the order they were returned from getElements.
 On both client and server side, rendering of element N will always block on rendering of element N - 1.
 We may ease this restriction later.
 1. If a timeout is reached on the server, the EarlyPromises of ReactElements may be forced to resolve via `getValue`, and the resulting elements will be rendered and written out to the document.
 If `getElements` returns a Promise that is not an EarlyPromise, then nothing will be written out in the case of a timeout.

-Every method in this API takes in a `next` argument as the last argument in the list.
-This `next` argument is a function with the same prototype as the function in question minus a `next` argument, and it is used to call the default implementation of the function in question.
+# Page methods

+There are three groups of methods that are relevant to page objects, and they are all defined in simple data structures with ample commentary near the top of triton/core/util/PageUtil.js.
+That is the authoritative reference for the triton page interface.

+* Please see: `triton/core/util/PageUtil.js`

+## Static methods

 `constructor()`

 `static middleware() : [Page classes]`

 * An array of page classes that should be used as mixins for this page.
 See Middleware section below to see what these are for.

+## PAGE_METHODS

+Each of these methods receives a function, `next`, as its sole argument.
+This `next function may be used to call the default implementation of the function in question.

 `handleRoute(request:Request, loader:Loader, next: Function), optional: {code?: int, location?: String, page?:Page} | Promise({code?: int, location?: String, page?:Page})`